rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation.md

 problematic.
 Even for a single function $$f_m(x) = \frac{\alpha_m}{\beta_m + x^2}$$, many values of $$\alpha_m$$ and
 $$\beta_m$$ can evaluate to the same function value.

-Second, our basis functions are degenerate.
+Second, our component functions are degenerate.
 That is, for a fixed
 $$\beta$$ we can obtain a given function value as $$\frac{0.2}{\beta + x^2} + \frac{0.8}{\beta + x^2}$$ or as
 $$\frac{0.6}{\beta + x^2} + \frac{0.4}{\beta + x^2}$$.
 Thus we should expect a lot of degenerate solutions.
 The cure
 for the degeneracy is to somehow distinguish (or unique-ify) the component functions $$f_m(x)$$.
 This is one line of